-Program Coordinator, Youth Conservatory
+Director, USU Youth Conservatory

-Program Coordinator, Keyboard Harmony
+Director, Keyboard Harmony

 The piano performance degree combines music core instruction with piano-specific courses emphasizing piano instruction and performance.
 Significant background in piano piano is required, and students can only enter the program with a successful audition.
 Students complete performance juries each semester, as well as a 30-minute sophomore recital and a 60-minute senior recital.
 Piano Performance majors also receive training as teachers in the USU Youth Conservatory, a preparatory lab program that provides private and group instruction to over 200 pre-college pianists each week.

 4-YEAR DEGREE MAP:

 View the degree map online in the University Catalog

 In addition to applying for admission to the University, all applicants interested in pursuing a music degree must perform an audition on their major instrument to gain admission into the Department of Music.
 View specific audition information.

 Auditions for the piano performance program typically take place in early spring.
 Requirements include the performance of two contrasting piano pieces at an early advanced level.
 Contact Cary Youmans at 435-797-3015 or firstname.lastname@example.org for more details and to schedule an audition time.